Param-Harrison/kidzode/public/courses/pixel-heroes/timestable_fireworks.md

 print("YOU DID IT!
 VICTORY!")
 ```

-## Remember
-- Add text after the answer to make it fun
-- Celebrations make learning enjoyable!
+**Fun fact:** Add text after the answer to make it fun!
+Celebrations make learning enjoyable - who doesn't love fireworks?

-## Try This
-Try "AWESOME!" or "PERFECT!" or "AMAZING!"

-## If Stuck
-- Make sure text comes after `{answer}`
-- Try different emojis like ⭐ or 🎉
+Try "AWESOME!", "PERFECT!", or "AMAZING!" - use different emojis like ⭐ or 🎉!

-You did it! ⭐